-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017, and rolled forward to June 30, 2019.
-The actuarial assumptions included an inflation rate of 2.50% and projected salary increases of 3.00%, average, including inflation.
-The investment rate of return was 3.50%, net of pension plan investment expense, including inflation.
-Mortality, disability, and retirement rates are from the WRS experience for public schools.
-The actuarial assumptions used in the June 30, 2017, valuation were based on the results of a 2015 actuarial experience study using Wisconsin Retirement System (WRS) experience from 2012-2014.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as June 30, 2019 and rolled forward to June 30, 2020.
+The actuarial assumptions included an inflation rate of 2.00% and projected salary increases of 3.00%, average, including inflation.
+The investment rate of return was 2.25%, net of pension plan investment expense, including inflation.
+Mortality assumptions from the Wisconsin 2018 mortality table adjusted for future mortality improvements using MP-2018 fully generated improvement scale (multiplied by 60%).
+The actuarial assumptions used in the June 30, 2019, valuation were based on the results of a 2018 actuarial experience study using Wisconsin Retirement System (WRS) experience from 2015-2017.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2019, (see discussion of the pension plan's investment policy) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020, (see discussion of the pension plan's investment policy) are summarized in the following table: